12 Spatial Data Modelling and Visualization

-In the previous chapters, we explored the fundamentals of data visualization with various techniques for creating static and interactive plots.
-In this chapter, we will learn how to model and visualize spatial data, which involves analyzing and representing data with spatial components.
+In the previous chapters, we explored the fundamentals of data visualisation with various techniques for creating static and interactive plots.
+In this chapter, we will learn how to model and visualise spatial data, which involves analysing and representing data with spatial components.
 We will explore the concepts of spatial data, spatial data models, and spatial models, and learn how to create maps, simulate infections, and predict the spatial distribution of phenomena such as disease spread.
 By combining spatial data with machine learning techniques, we can model the spatial dynamics of disease transmission and assess the risks associated with the spread of infections.
-We will use various packages such as sf, ggplot2, and gstat to create spatial models and visualizations, and gain insights into the spatial distribution of infections in a specific region.
+We will use various packages such as sf, ggplot2, and gstat to create spatial models and visualisations, and gain insights into the spatial distribution of infections in a specific region.

 12.1 Spatial Data, Spatial Data Models and Spatial Models